 One person dies from drunk driving every 48 minutes reports the Centers for Disease Control and Prevention.
 I think that number should be zero, and the law agrees.
 Despite strict laws against drunk driving, however, it continues to be an epidemic.
-Drivers who get behind the wheel after they drink come up with creative excuses when confronted about their behavior.
+Drivers under the influence come up with creative excuses when confronted about their behavior.
 Here are 20 of the most common lines used by drivers under the influence.

 1. I don’t want to pay for a taxi.